 'Yes,' he replied, and went on with a long story about how much it would cost for the paint and how he didn't think he would

 be able to raise the money from the local band in time to get the paint job finished before the Bishop arrived.

 'If you get the paint, Chief, would you be able to get enough men to do the work?'
 I asked.

 'Oh yes, the men are willing to do the work but we don't have enough money for the paint,' said the Chief anxiously.
 Nehemiah Charles was not only chief of his band but also a lay preacher and a visit from the Anglican Bishop was an important occasion to him.

 'Chief, Mr Coates has very kindly suggested that the Company provide the paint.
 Would you like that?'
 The old man was overjoyed and Len looked at me in surprise.
-He had suggested non such thing.
+He had suggested no such thing.
 The three of us discussed the quantity needed and I wired for it to be sent in by the first plane.
-That spring, even though there was a Saskatchewan Government trading store in opposition to us at Stanley, we brought more than 90 percent of the beaver turned in.
+That spring, even though there was a Saskatchewan Government trading store in opposition to us at Stanley, we brought more than 90 per cent of the beaver turned in.

-Being the farthest north, Southend and Brochet were the last posts to be visited.
+Being the farthest north, Southend and Brochet was the last posts to be visited.
 Although the main lake was still icebound, there was enough open water at each end where rivers flowed in and out to allow the plane to land on floats in front of the post.
-We were just finished dinner at Brochet when there was a knock at the door.
+We have just finished dinner at Brochet when there was a knock at the door.
 It was the non-commissioned officer from the Signals Station.